michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 Being a spiritual-boomer, I never saw myself taking short-term disability leave.
 But, between August and October, I did.
 Not because I _wanted to_ but because my productivity plummetted and I couldn't focus on anything.
 My heart felt like pumice.
 Multiple coworkers encouraged me to do so.
 I tried pushing through.
 But I kept hearing variations of, "it's times like this which are what leave are designed for".

-I wanted to trust my employer, as an institution, would understand.
-But they don't.
-Which is remarkable because my skip-manager's relative has RP.
+I wanted to trust my employer would understand.
+But, as I realized after returning from leave, it doesn't.

 If you want to wear my shoes for the next few minutes in order to understand what this journey has been like -- to experience a small sample of what I've been going through, that is -- then here's _one_ empathic portal you may walk through: